bitrise-io/devcenter/_articles/en/team-management/organizations/members-organizations.md

   of Organizations: they contain the members of the Organizations, they can be assigned to different applications owned by the Organizations.'
 redirect_from: []
+summary: ''
 menu:
   organizations:
     weight: 7

 ---
 Organizations can have multiple **Groups**.
 Groups are the "backbone" of Organizations: they contain the members of the Organizations, they can be assigned to different applications owned by the Organizations, with different roles assigned to the different groups.
-Being a member of an organization means being a member of one of the groups belonging to the organization.
+Being a member of an organization means being a member of one of the groups belonging to the Organization.

 For example, let's say the organization called _TestOrg_ owns an app called _TestApp_. _TestOrg_ has the following groups: